-Your ‘YES’ or ‘NO’ at certain moments should be firmer than the lock but sometimes flexible like the door knob.
+Your ‘YES’ or ‘NO’ at certain moments should be firmer than the lock but sometimes flexible like the doorknob.
 What makes or mars a business could be a decision.
 As a Manager, your decisions are required to be fair, devoid of emotional sentiments, and conflicts of interests.
 Facts and sound reasoning will do more good than harm those on the receiving end.
 Don’t forget that holding a grudge is the same as holding a gun, but taking a decision without guts is like having a gun without bullets.
 To avoid being a brute, share some compromise with your team when certain decisions have to be made.

 6. Manage that Fear!

 Having a positive attitude to life and equipping yourself with weapons such as confidence in your abilities can paralyze fear.
-Not being able to express yourself confidently will not only rub you of your respect before your team members, it will also keep you at the rung of the ladder.
+Not being able to express yourself confidently will not only rub you of your respect before your team members, but it will also keep you at the rung of the ladder.
 You’ll be a man taking a solo walk instead of a general leading the pack.
-If you ever get feedbacks, they will taste sore like a meal lacking required ingredient.
+If you ever get feedback, they will taste sore like a meal lacking the essential ingredient.
 You won’t be trusted to deliver because you’ll have shown everybody consistently that your confidence is low.
 Brace up and be confident.

 7. Manage that Life!